 Gone is the era when employees use to stick to one organization for life long (well even after retirement they use to get a pension from that company only).
 With the privatization of business and increased opportunities in hands, you will hardly find a person whose resume can boast of serving a single organization until he retires.

 Now the question arises: Who is at the loss if an employee is switching his job?

-- People may also take up a new job for a better position or an important role in a new organization.
+People may also take up a new job for a better position or an important role in the new organization.

-- Lack of appreciation is one of the biggest factors of dissatisfaction among employees.
-They can survive with meager pay hikes but appreciation is like oxygen and lack of oxygen makes the survival impossible.
+Lack of appreciation is one of the biggest factors of dissatisfaction among employees.
+They can survive with meagre pay hikes but appreciation is like oxygen and lack of oxygen makes survival impossible.